THANK YOU FOR SUBSCRIBING

 Smart contracts will be enabled by confidentiality, security, and digital identity.
 The underlying technology will incorporate cryptography, programmable digital assets, distributed ledger technology (DLT) and interledger protocols.

 Yes, getting to the world of smart contracts requires a lot of organizational change– mostly moving from a known IT architecture to a largely unknown one.
-Fortunately, blockchain creates some first mover advantages.
+Fortunately, blockchain technology creates some first mover advantages.
 So it’s not just cost reduction, but actual revenue opportunities that will encourage change.